2023 Best Philosophy Bachelor's Degree Schools in the Southeast Region

 After completing their Bachelor's Degree, philosophy graduates from UNC Chapel Hill carry an average student debtload of $16,252.

-Read full report on Philosophy at Vanderbilt University
+Full Philosophy at Vanderbilt University Report

 You’ll join some of the best and brightest minds around you if you attend Emory University.
 The school came in at #4 on this year’s Best Philosophy Bachelor’s Degree Schools in the Southeast Region list.
-Located in the city of Atlanta, Emory is a private not-for-profit college with a fairly large student population.
+Located in the large city of Atlanta, Emory is a private not-for-profit school with a fairly large student population.

 Full Philosophy at Emory University Report

-You’ll join some of the best and brightest minds around you if you attend University of Virginia - Main Campus.
-The school came in at #5 on this year’s Best Philosophy Bachelor’s Degree Schools in the Southeast Region list.
+The excellent bachelor’s degree programs at University of Virginia - Main Campus helped the school earn the #5 place on this year’s ranking of the best philosophy schools in the Southeast Region .
 University of Virginia is a very large public school located in the suburb of Charlottesville.

-Liberty University landed the #6 spot in the 2023 rankings for the best bachelor’s degree philosophy programs.
-Liberty University is a fairly large private not-for-profit school located in the small city of Lynchburg.
+Liberty University came in at #6 in this year’s edition of the Best Philosophy Bachelor’s Degree Schools in the Southeast Region ranking.
+Liberty University is a very large private not-for-profit school located in the city of Lynchburg.

-Full Philosophy at Liberty University Report
+Read full report on Philosophy at Liberty University

 With a ranking of #7, Florida State University did quite well on this year’s best schools for philosophy students working on their bachelor’s degree.
-Florida State is a very large public school located in the midsize city of Tallahassee.
+Florida State is a very large public school located in the city of Tallahassee.

 The average amount in student loans that philosophy majors at Florida State take out while working on their Bachelor's Degree is $24,087.